aesim-tech/simba-python-examples/32. Modify Parameter During Simulation/readme.md

 In our case, we have defined a set of points = 15000 to represents the **intermediate time** when parameter value is modified.
 In this case, this leads to a time of around 27 ms.

-As we can see at t = 27ms, the output voltage increases because the duty cycle value suddenly increases as well.
+As we can see at t = 27 ms, the output voltage increases because the duty cycle value suddenly increases as well.